faustlarsen/space/Desktop/space/README.md

 -  Returns their age in Jupiter years.
 (A Jupiter year is 11.86 Earth years.)

--  Determines how many years a user has left to live on each planet… (yikes!)
-To do this, the application will have to calculate the user's life expectancy.
-You can determine average life expectancy as you see fit.
-A simple way to do this would be to have the user input the average life expectancy for their demographic.
-A more involved way to do this would be to collect other information from the user (e.g. lifestyle, country of residence, activity level, etc.) to determine their life expectancy.
+-  Determines how many years a user has left to live on each planet.

 -  If a user has already surpassed the average life expectancy, return the number of years they have lived past the life expectancy.